The Cost of Enterprise AI Governance: Cost Components and Budget Considerations

 Then the governance questions start arriving.
 Who monitors model behaviour after go-live?
 What tooling is needed for audit logging?
 Who owns the compliance review when a model update occurs?
 How much does the staging environment cost?

 None of these were in the original budget.
-Not because they were hidden, but because the business case was built around what the AI would do, not around what governing it would require.
+Not because they were hidden, but because the business case was built around what the AI would do, not around what governing it would involve.

-This is the standard pattern.
+This is a common pattern.
 Governance cost is the line item that does not appear in the vendor's pricing proposal, is rarely modelled in the initial business case, and consistently surfaces as a budget pressure after deployment is underway.
 The organisations that manage it well are those that identified and budgeted for governance cost before procurement, not after.

 Why Governance Cost Is Systematically Underestimated